apple/foundationdb/documentation/sphinx/source/configuration.rst

     2. Configure usable_regions=1.

-If you are running in a configuration without a satellite data center, or you have lost all machines in a region simultanously.
+If you are running in a configuration without a satellite data center, or you have lost all machines in a region simultaneously.
 The ``force_recovery_with_data_loss`` command from ``fdbcli`` allows you to force a recovery to the other region which will discard the portion of the mutation log which did not make it across the WAN.
 Once the database has recovered, immediately follow the previous steps to drop the dead region the normal way.

 .. warning:: In 6.0 the ``force_recovery_with_data_loss`` command from ``fdbcli`` can cause data inconsistencies if it is used when processes from both non-satellite data centers are still in the cluster.
 In general this command has not be tested to same degree as the rest of the codebase, and should only be used in extreme emergencies.